clb168/SrProject/README.txt

 Ok so im running into an isssue with the port, I think its a firewall blocking.
 Im and going to take a step back and try to work with langchain from the ground up?

-I got the demo working. turns out im an idiot and just needed to reinstall ollama. -Casey
+I got the simple demo working. turns out im an idiot and just needed to reinstall ollama. -Casey